mystic-games-team/ShadersEngine/README.md

 Deferred Rendering is set by default.
 Render to texture is also implemented and we have a secondary screen which shows the Difusse texture, the Depth texture, the Normals texture or the positions texture.

+Point Lights are showed with a Sphere Guizmo and Directional Lights are showed with a Quad Guizmo.

 We have an FPV camera to move and look around: